 Calculating Damages Pertaining to Jaw Pain After a Car Accident

-If you have been involved in a car accident and are suffering from jaw pain, there are a few things you can do to calculate the damages you may be owed.
-First, you will need to get a medical diagnosis of your condition and the extent of your injuries.
+If you have been involved in an auto accident and are suffering from jaw and ear pain, there are a few things you can do to calculate the damages you may be owed.
+First, you will need to get a medical diagnosis of your condition and the extent of your jaw injuries.
 This will usually involve getting x-rays or an MRI.
 Once you have a diagnosis, you can begin to calculate your damages.

 Medical Bills